Adrianalcr/E-commerce-Reactjs/README.md

 ### Here are some instructions on how to install React.js in your project.

-# Translation:
-Aqui segue algumas instruções de como instalar o React.js no seu projeto.
+### Aqui segue algumas instruções de como instalar o React.js no seu projeto.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-# Translation:
 Este projeto foi inicializado com [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts (Scripts Disponíveis).
 In the project directory, you can run:

-# Translation:
 No diretório do projeto, você pode executar:

 ### `npm start`